 As of 2024, approximately 5.5 billion people worldwide are connected to the internet, which accounts for 68% of the global population [1], and majority of the traffic comes over WLAN [2].
 WLAN continues to play a pivotal role in managing this surge in internet traffic and connecting billions of devices to the internet.
 The evolution of WLAN technology promises to deliver higher speeds, wider bandwidths, and lower latencies [3].

 Cryptographically relevant post quantum computers are anticipated with some probability in the coming years.
-Accordingly certain responsible government authorities have defined procurement roadmaps for adoption of quantum resistant technologies, and the USA entity has recently advanced its timeline to 2027 [4].
+Accordingly certain responsible government authorities have defined procurement roadmaps for adoption of quantum resistant technologies.
+For example, the USA entity has recently advanced its timeline to 2027 [4], and the UK’s National Cyber Security Centre has set the complete migration to PQC milestone to 2035 [5].

 Beyond the government market, due to the fact that a cryptographically relevant post quantum computer will void the security mechanisms used by all current IEEE 802.11 devices, the market segment for a post-quantum project are all uses of IEEE 802.11 that employ security.